wildpeaks/2015-json-scenegraph/README.md

 ### 5. `_type` vs `type`

-**Short version**: some VRML nodes already have a property `type`, plus underscore is a common naming convention in Javascript for special/private fields.
+**Short version**: `_type` because some VRML nodes already have a property `type`, plus underscore is a common naming convention in Javascript for special/private fields.
 [Long version and comments](https://github.com/wildpeaks/json-scenegraph/issues/5)